Louisiana Film Prize: Best Performance Winners

 The Film Prize award for best performance began in 2014 with two categories, Best Performance by an Actor and Best Performance by an Actress.
 In 2022, the gendered awards were removed to create a single winner category.

+In Memorium Tribute

+Beginning in 2016, Louisiana Film Prize includes a still frame of a beloved community member who has passed away in the welcome video that starts each festival screening.